Mental Health Therapy in Idaho

 Filters

-Amy Quam is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-They also have experience working with Mormon clients and provide faith-sensitive care while welcoming people of all backgrounds.
-Amy is in-network with insurance providers including Aetna, BlueCross BlueShield, and Mountain Health Co-op.
-They accept American Express, Cash, and Check.
+Jamie Priest is a Licensed Professional Counselor, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Jamie has experience working with Bisexual People, Gay People, Lesbians, Nonbinary People, Queer People, Single Mothers, and Transgender People.
+Jamie is in-network with insurance providers including Aetna, BlueCross BlueShield, and Mountain Health Co-op.
+They accept American Express, Check, and Discover, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Allison Hobby